-How Important is App Store Optimization?
+How important is App Store optimization?

 First, let me drive one important point home: ASO is really important.

 There are a variety of different ways that customers find new apps — media, websites, friends, etc. But far and away, customers are searching for apps.
-Nielsen’s data parallels that from Apptentive:

-According to the head of search and discovery for Google Play, Ankin Jain, a full 12% of all daily active users are looking for apps on a daily basis.
+According to the former head of search and discovery for Google Play, Ankit Jain, a full 12% of all daily active users are looking for apps on a daily basis.
 And a whopping 50% of these DAUs (daily active users) search for apps at least once a week.
 Over the course of a month, Google Play processes six million unique search phrases.

 We need to respond to ASO by getting better at it, and by getting rid of the following myths: